Melting glacier in China draws tourists, climate worries

 Security guard Yang Shaofeng has witnessed a warming world melting this mountain, which his local Naxi minority community considers sacred.

 Yang remembers being able to see the glacier's lowest edge from his home village.
-No longer.

 "Only when we climb up can we see it," he said sadly, as tourists lined up to have their names engraved on medallions bearing the glacier's image.